aspose-drawing/aspose-drawing-probe/page.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-On May 22, 2023, the Microsoft Learn portal published an article detailing a significant change: <a href="https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only">System.Drawing.Common only supported on Windows</a>.
-If you attempt to compile a .NET6 program using the System.Drawing.Common package on non-Windows environments, you will encounter an exception indicating that your platform is not supported.
-Although it is possible to disable this warning on .NET6, it is strongly recommended to migrate to alternative libraries.
+Microsoft Learn portal published an article detailing a significant change: <a href="https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only">System.Drawing.Common only supported on Windows</a>.
+If you attempt to compile a .NET 6 program using the System.Drawing.Common package on non-Windows environments, you will encounter an exception indicating that your platform is not supported.
+Although it is possible to disable this warning on .NET 6, it is strongly recommended to migrate to alternative libraries.
 </p>

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-This issue arises from the fact that System.Drawing.Common relies on a 3rd party graphic library called `GDP+`, which includes native code and lacks necessary functionality.
-Additionally, `GDP+` has external dependencies on other native libraries like `cairo` and `pango`.
+This issue arises from the fact that System.Drawing.Common based on the implementation of the graphic library called `GDI+`, which includes native code and lacks necessary functionality.
+Additionally, `GDI+` has external dependencies on other 3rd party native libraries like `cairo` and `pango`.
 When using System.Drawing.Common on platforms different from Windows, you may encounter unpredictable behavior and platform errors within your drawing application.
 As a consequence, your rendered images may appear different on other platforms, leading to unexpected results.
 </p>

-## Why choose Aspose.Drawing.Common for System.Drawing.Common replacement
+## Why choose Aspose.Drawing for System.Drawing.Common replacement

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Fortunately, Aspose.Drawing.Common avoids these drawbacks by not depending on any 3rd party libraries.
+Fortunately, Aspose.Drawing avoids these drawbacks by not depending on any 3rd party libraries.
 It includes all the necessary rendering engines for all supported platforms, ensuring consistent rendering results.
-Aspose.Drawing.Common for Microsoft .NET is a robust cross-platform programming library for 2D graphics drawing.
+Aspose.Drawing for Microsoft .NET is a robust cross-platform programming library for 2D graphics drawing.
 The Aspose library serves as a viable alternative to the System.Drawing.Common package.
-Aspose.Drawing proves to be an excellent option for developing drawing applications using .NET Standard 2.0, NET Core 3.1, NET6, NET7, NET8 and higher, Xamarin applications for Windows, Linux, Android, Azure Functions, or Blazor WebAssembly.
+Aspose.Drawing proves to be an excellent option for developing drawing applications using .NET Standard 2.0, .NET Core 3.1, .NET 6, .NET 7 and higher, Xamarin applications for Windows, Linux, Android, Azure Functions, or Blazor WebAssembly.
 </p>